MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/deduplicate-dpm-storage.md

 Data deduplication \(dedup\) finds and removes duplicated data in a volume  while ensuring data remains correct and complete.
 Learn more about [deduplication planning](/previous-versions/windows/it-pro/windows-server-2012-R2-and-2012/hh831700(v=ws.11)).

--   Dedup reduces storage consumption, and although the amount of redundancy for a set of data will depend on the workload and data type, typically backup data shows strong savings when dedup is used.
+-   Dedup reduces storage consumption.
+Although the amount of redundancy for a set of data will depend on the workload and data type, typically backup data shows strong savings when dedup is used.

 -   Data redundancy can be further reduced with dedup when backed up data of similar types and workloads is processed together.

--   Dedup is designed to be installed on primary data volumes without additional dedicated hardware so that it doesn't impact the primary workload on the server.
-The default settings are nonintrusive because they allow data to age for five days before processing a particular file and have a default minimum file size of 32 KB.
+-   Dedup is designed to be installed on primary data volumes without additional dedicated hardware so that it doesn't affect the primary workload on the server.
+The default settings are nonintrusive, as they allow data to age for five days before processing a particular file and have a default minimum file size of 32 KB.
 The implementation is designed for low memory and CPU usage.

 -   Dedup can be implemented on the following workloads: